maxh/maxheinritz.com/_posts/2025-09-15-how-to-get-subsidized.md

 One possible goal is “simplicity” aka the “this isn’t worth my time” mindset.
 This might lead to minimizing the number of financial institutions and accounts, for example, to just have one checking account with one debit card at Bank of America.
 In our increasingly cashless society, something like that is the bare minimum personal finance setup.

-But this option makes you a sucker.
+But this option leaves money on the table.
 Your debit card earns you no per-transaction reward, but the bank earns around $.25/transaction.
 They are making money off you.
 You could open a credit card with Bank of America that earns you a flat 1.5% cashback, or more with Preferred Rewards status from reaching certain account balance minimum thresholds.

 But your checking account also earns you effectively no interest, 0.01% at BoA as of time writing.
 You could move your money to a savings account at the same institution and earn a whopping 0.03%.
 Or if you can tolerate slightly more complexity you could open a savings account at Ally online bank and get 3.5% on your cash.
 With $10k saved, that’s $350/year.
 But now the setup is more complex… where to strike a balance?